 Besides, special attention for CLOT Magazine is geared towards what will take place in Barcelona.
 The series of events that will be staged through the garden format is called Hybrid Times-Interdependence.
-It will also see the participation of artists who are already familiar with CLOT’s community such as Andy Gracie and Solimán López.
+It will also see the participation of artists who are already familiar with CLOT’s community, such as Andy Gracie and Solimán López.

 Together with other figures, they will have their say on the particular subject sustained in this Garden.
-As the title indicates, the focus will be on the hybridity of our contemporaneity both in terms of nature and feasible responses to emerging questions and phenomena.
-The recognition of the interdependency of different strata of knowledge, culture, history, and society is an urgent step towards the design and consolidation of a resilient reality that can accommodate more fluid and at the same time conscious structures, where economy, politics and technology are networked actors.
+As the title indicates, the focus will be on the hybridity of our contemporaneity, both in terms of nature and feasible responses to emerging questions and phenomena.
+The recognition of the interdependency of different strata of knowledge, culture, history, and society is an urgent step towards the design and consolidation of a resilient reality that can accommodate more fluid and, at the same time, conscious structures, where economy, politics and technology are networked actors.

-Ars electronica is, therefore, an occasion for exchange, learning, in-depth examination, but above all, an opportunity for taking action for a present that necessarily determines the skeleton of our shared future.
+Ars electronica is, therefore, an occasion for exchange, learning, and in-depth examination, but above all, an opportunity for taking action for a present that necessarily determines the skeleton of our shared future.
 Present and future visions ask to be expanded but not dispersive, intending the dissemination as a facilitator of connection and not a cursory allocation of resources.